vswilliamson/ariadne/README.md

 # ariadne
-a collection of R functions to modify and annotate variants detected through NGS in a clinical setting
+A collection of R functions to modify and annotate variants detected through NGS in a clinical setting

 Datasets include:
 1) Cosmic